Crime hotspots: Crime prevention

 During this same time period, the Chicago Police Department and the Illinois Criminal Justice Information Authority completed another study.
 The study was called the Early Warning System Project.
 The purpose of the study was to help police identify which high-risk neighborhoods have high rates of homicide and gang-related violence.
 The study examined a twenty-three square mile area of Chicago that contained almost twenty percent of the 1864 murders from the years 1991–992.
 STAC ellipses, the spatial analysis tool, was employed to determine high-risk areas of the city.
 These ellipses were created to give police information regarding areas of high crime in relation to their locations, in order to create an "Early Warning System."
 The study concluded that gang-related territory needed to be monitored because of turf-wars and retaliation among different gangs.
 The police intervened creating a two step-process in identifying the specific problem areas, and then intervening with crime prevention strategies.
 The "Early Warning System" is continually updated to analyze crime patterns and has been placed on GeoArchives for other departments to use.

 Following this study a Gang Violence Reduction Program was initiated in the twenty-three-mile area.
 The purpose of this project was to reduce gang-related violence through community mobilization.
 This group currently utilizes the "early warning system".
 The staff on this project uses the hotspot areas to target vulnerable youth in these areas.
-They have also created a team to monitor and supervise 200 know gang members, and also gives them access to education, jobs, and social services.
+They have also created a team to monitor and supervise 200 known gang members, and also gives them access to education, jobs, and social services.

 A study from Campbell Collaboration showed that criminality decreased when the police made patrols.
-These decrease was more evident in some crimes more than others.
+These decreases were more evident in some crimes than others.
 The same study suggests that police departments should invest in patrolling hotspots for maintaining crime prevention programs.